RayaneCTX/ECE264-Summer-2021/PA01/README.md

 ```
 zip sort.zip sort.c
 ```
 Then, upload the **sort.zip** file to Brightspace in the appropriate submission box.
+Only the last submission is kept by Brightspace, and that's the one we will grade.